 In addition, ERA operates a traineeship programme for recent graduates and offers the opportunity for staff from other European public-sector bodies to work at ERA for a period of time through its national expert on secondment programme.

-ERA looks for newly qualified graduates who are willing to make a contribution to the everyday work of the Agency.
+ERA is welcoming newly qualified graduates who are willing to get acquainted with and contribute to the everyday work of the Agency.

 Who can apply?